Prunoideae/ProbeJS-Forge/README.md

 Great thanks to @DAmNRelentless, @LatvianModder and @yesterday17 for invaluable suggestions during the development!

+With the release of v1.5.0, applying static documents to the game is possible!
+However, this change disabled the automatic dump of documents, so ProbeJS is currently needing a large amount of support, and please don't hesitate if you have a PR!

+For the detailed information, please refer to the wiki page.

 ## 1. Showcase

 Auto-completion snippets for Items, Blocks, Fluids, Entities and Tags: